epi2me-labs/wf-transcriptomes/docs/intro.md

 ## Running the workflow
 For the differential expression analysis section you should have at least 3 repeats for each sample.
-Your fastq data will need to be organised in to 6 directories that represent 3 repeats for each condition.
-You may also need to provide a condition sheet.
+Your FASTQ data will need to be organised in to 6 directories that represent 3 repeats for each condition.

 ## Analysis